 Can A Marriage Be Stronger After An Affair?

-An extramarital affair – one that involves social, sexual as well as interpersonal interaction with another (and not just a sexual or emotional attachment) – gives you an opportunity to see your marriage through a new lens.
+The causes of extramarital affairs are manifold – boredom, loneliness, the feeling of being unappreciated.
+An extramarital affair – one that involves social, sexual as well as interpersonal interaction with another (and not just a sexual or emotional attachment) – may give you an opportunity to see your marriage through a new lens.

 In other words, the extramarital relationship becomes the spoon that stirs the pot.
 We get into an extramarital relationship because certain needs aren’t being met in our marriage – the extramarital relationship stands in contrast to the marital relationship by its very nature.